A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

 Mission

-Heading west on the pathway, passing under Macleod Trail, you emerge surrounded by the urban forest of Lindsay Park.
-You will come across an awkwardly placed steel girder bridge.
+Heading west on the pathway, you pass under Macleod Trail and emerge surrounded by the urban forest of Lindsay Park.
+Along the way, you will discover an awkwardly placed steel girder bridge.

 Its scale hints at its history as an integral part of the Canadian Northern Railway line.
 A key contributor to the early economic prosperity of Calgary.